N9mo/spring-cloud-config-server-embedded/README.md

 # spring-cloud-config-server-embedded
-Spring Boot application with embedded Spring Cloud Config Server
+Demo Spring Boot application with embedded Spring Cloud Config Server and Spring Boot Actuator for updating properties at run time from remote configuration storage.

 **Spring Cloud Config:**
 Spring Cloud configuration provides support for externalized configuration in a distributed system.